 Wherever possible our front line staff will try to resolve your complaint, however if you are not satisfied with the outcome at this informal stage, details will be passed to a Senior Officer.
-The complaint will then be investigated by our Housing Maintenance Supervisor and recorded on the Complaints database.
-A Housing Maintenance Supervisor will contact you within three working days either by phone or in writing to discuss the matter with you further and try to resolve your complaint.
+The complaint will then be investigated by our Maintenance Quality Inspectors and recorded on the Complaints database.
+A Maintenance Quality Inspector will contact you within three working days either by phone or in writing to discuss the matter with you further and try to resolve your complaint.

-If you are not satisfied with our decision or suggestion to resolve the situation, the complaint will be passed to the Head of Housing and Partnerships.
-The Head of Housing and Partnerships will investigate the complaint and consider any action already taken.
-The Head of Housing and Partnerships will contact you within three working days by phone or in writing to discuss your preferred options to resolve the complaint.
+If you are not satisfied with our decision or suggestion to resolve the situation, the complaint will be passed to the Service Improvement Section.
+The Service Improvement Manager will investigate the complaint and consider any action already taken.
+The Service Improvement Manager will contact you within three working days by phone or in writing to discuss your preferred options to resolve the complaint.
 At this stage you will be informed that you will get a formal written reply within 10 working days.

-If you are still not satisfied, the Head of Housing and Partnerships will pass the complaint to the Council's appeals and Complaints Panel.
+If you are still not satisfied, the Service Improvement Manager will pass the complaint to the Head of Policy and Performance Management.
 You will be informed that the complaint will be considered by the Council's Appeals and Complaints Panel and you will be notified in writing of the decision as soon as possible following its consideration.
 If you are not satisfied with the outcome, you will be advised to contact the Local Government Ombudsman.
 Should the complaint be investigated by the Ombudsman, all appropriate files and records will be made available.